androidx/androidx/README.md

 ./studiow
 ```

 and accept the license agreement when prompted.
-Now you're ready edit, run, and test!
+Now you're ready to edit, run, and test!

 If you get “Unregistered VCS root detected” click “Add root” to enable git integration for Android Studio.